 At the start of April the full-time MnK staff embarked on their annual post winter escape.
 The purpose of these trips is to debrief and unwind- assess what went well over the busy winter period, identify areas to improve, prepare for summer and also get some down time to relax and explore.
-The two previous years had seen the team travel to the port city of Hakodate and the onsen town of Noboribetsu but this was the first year where we boarded some planes and ventured beyond the rugged shores of Hokkaido.
-Our destination– Nagasaki!
+This was the first year we boarded some planes and ventured beyond the rugged shores of Hokkaido.
+Our destination, Nagasaki.
 The following is a little about the city with some photos for any of you who may enjoy a trip down to this famous city.

-Upon arrival we ate lunch near the airport, before boarding a bus to the Hotel New Nagasaki, which is centrally located right beside Nagasaki station and connects with a large shopping mall.
+Upon arrival we ate lunch near the airport, before boarding a bus.

 Portuguese and Dutch influences can be felt throughout the city in the trams that roll along many of the main streets, as well as the architecture, food and people.
 Portuguese explorers first came into what was then just a village in 1543 and from these first interactions, international trade and contact increased.
 Ships continued to visit Nagasaki every year, and the town rapidly grew into a centre for Portuguese trade.
 Interestingly, tempura which is now synonymous with Japanese cuisine was first introduced to Japan by the Portuguese Jesuit missionaries who were active in Nagasaki.